 Brown Street Name Signs

 Federal regulations allow for only a few alternate colors on street name signs, including brown.
 Brown is a sign color that normally designates cultural or recreational interest signs.
 In Seattle, brown street name signs are used for: honorary street name signs, Parks Department roads, and Olmsted boulevards.
 On these roads, street name signs for the cross streets are being replaced using the standard green style.
 If you have further questions about the brown Street Name signs on Parks Department roads or Olmsted boulevards, you can speak with Seattle Parks and Recreation Department at 206-684-7241, or view their website http://www.seattle.gov/PARKS/

 A Pedestrian symbol indicates a pedestrian facility.

 An Arrow symbol indicates that the street named on the sign is located where the arrow is pointing, and not on the other side.

-Block numbers are the numbers located in the upper corner of a Street Name sign, and are a system of numbers used to distinguish addresses along a street.
+Block numbers are the numbers located in the upper corner of a street name sign, and are a system of numbers used to distinguish addresses along a street.
 For example, a building located at 1234 Market Street is on the 1000 block of Market Street.
-If you are facing a Street Name sign, the block number you see indicates the addresses on the street in front of you, and not the street named on the sign.
+If you're facing a street name sign, the block number you see indicates the addresses on the street in front of you (not the street named on the sign).
 Throughout the city the block numbers get larger as one travels away from the city center.

-The city of Seattle is split up into sectors of NW, N, NE, W, central, E, SW, S. These sectors are reflected on the Street Name signs before or after the name of the street.
+The city of Seattle is split up into sectors of NW, N, NE, W, central, E, SW, S. These sectors are shown on the street name signs before or after the name of the street.
 With a few exceptions, Avenues run north to south and Streets run west to east.
 The adjacent maps show the sectors by Avenue and Street.
-It can be seen that the sectors are different for Avenues and Streets, which helps to narrow in which neighborhood an address is located.
+It can be seen on the maps that the sectors are different for Avenues and Streets, which helps to determine in which neighborhood an address is located.